Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 The trail starts directly next to the car park and the bus stop (more on this in the “how to get there section” below).

 There’s signage and a map that shows the area around São Lorenço.
-The trail is really easy to follow and you won’t get lost as long as you start off on the correct trail.
+The trail is really easy to follow, and, as long as you stay on the trail, you won’t get lost.

-A few minutes into the hike there will be a fork in the road.
-Make sure to stay on the trail that goes towards the right and not the left.
+A few minutes into the hike, there will be a fork in the road.
+Make sure to stay on the trail that goes right and not the left.
 Then you’re all set up for success!

-Then you’ll come to the famous viewpoint of São Lorenço!
-It overlooks the north side cliffs and the beautiful ocean.
+Then you’ll come to the famous viewpoint of São Lorenço (Miradouro de São Lourenço)!
+It overlooks the north side cliffs and the wild Atlantic Ocean.

-A great spot to enjoy the view for a few minutes and if you look to the south you’ll see Praia de São Lourenço which is a beach you can go for a dip in on the way back!
+It’s a great spot to enjoy the view for a few minutes, and if you look to the south, you’ll see Praia de São Lourenço, which is a beach you can go for a dip in on the way back!

 From Miradouro de São Lourenço to Casa do Sardinha